 It’s not easy.

-It can be overwhelming.
+It can feel overwhelming.

 But the first step is to start.

 You’ve just entered the candy store.
 The next step is to dive in and explore.
+Break things.
+Taste things.

 The people living a passionate life started even though they were scared.